treolabs/treopim/docs/en/user-guide/brands.md

 ![Brands creation](../../_assets/brands/brands-create.jpg)

-Here fill in the required fields and activate the new brand, if needed.
+Here enter the desired name for the brand being created and activate it, if needed.
+Its code is automatically generated based on the entered name, but you can change it via the keyboard.
+The brand description is an optional field and can be left empty

 Click the `Save` button to finish the brand creation or `Cancel` to abort the process.

+If the brand code is not unique, the error message will appear notifying you about it.

 Alternatively, use the quick create button on any TreoPIM page and fill in the required fields in the brand creation pop-up that appears: